-April 11th 2019 GM Officially set the Corvette C8 release date for the long awaited Mid Engine Corvette C8.
-This fulfills the dreams of many Corvette enthusiast and engineers for the last half century.
+On April 11th, 2019, GM Officially set the Corvette C8 release date for the long-awaited Mid Engine Corvette C8.
+This proclamation fulfills the dreams of many Corvette enthusiasts and engineers for the last half-century.

-GM CEO Mary Barra made the announcement at the Siller Foundation charity gala in New York.
+GM CEO Mary Barra announced this news at the Siller Foundation charity gala in New York.

-The Mid Engine Corvette will compete against the Ford GT and not only win races but sales figures also.
+The Mid Engine Corvette will compete against other Mid Engine Sports Cars such as Porsche and Ferrari.
+It will not only win races but sales figures also.

 The Mid Engine Corvette will be a third of the price compared to a Ford GT.
-The Mid Engine Corvette will be winning on Sundays and leave the GT to be an overpriced non-podium finishing brick!
-Yeah we're a little biased!
+The Mid Engine Corvette will be winning on Sundays and leave the others to be an overpriced slower option!
+Yeah, we're a little biased!